 The costs of private health insurance depend on:

-- the type of coverage required,
+- the level of coverage required

 It’s always good to research and compare plans before moving to obtain the best insurance coverage.